 Arrangement of the speculaas parfait

-Before consumption should be the Parfait approx. 15 minutes (for the jars) and approx. 30 minutes (for the mold) in the refrigerator thaw.
+Before consumption should the parfait approx. 15 minutes (for the jars) and approx. 30 minutes (for the mold) in the refrigerator thaw.

 The Form Turn out onto a plate or platter.
 Remove the foil and arrange the hot cherries around it.
-Alternatively, cut slices from the Parfait cut and arrange on plates and serve the cherries extra.
+Alternatively, cut slices from the parfait and arrange on plates and serve the cherries separately.

 Add 1-2 tablespoons of cherries to the glasses.
-Alternatively, in a small bowl to the Parfait reach (see picture below).
+Alternatively, serve in a small bowl with the parfait (see picture below).